Risk Manager Visa Sponsorship Jobs in Indiana

 Which companies sponsor visas for risk managers in Indiana?

 Indiana's largest visa sponsors for risk management roles tend to be concentrated in insurance, healthcare, and manufacturing.
-Companies like Eli Lilly, Anthem (now Elevance Health), Cummins, and major regional hospital systems such as Indiana University Health have filed H-1B petitions for risk-related positions.
+Companies like Eli Lilly, Anthem (now Elevance Health), Cummins, and major regional hospital systems such as Indiana University Health have filed H-1B visa petitions for risk-related positions.
 Financial institutions and large logistics firms operating out of Indianapolis also appear regularly in Department of Labor disclosure data for this occupation.

 Which visa types are most common for risk manager roles in Indiana?